avan-de-haris/-House-Price-Prediction-/README.md

 ## 📄 License

-This project was developed for academic purposes as a Final Semester Artificial Intelligence project.
+This project was developed for academic purposes as an Artificial Intelligence Semester project.